Economic

 Business Development

-expanding access to capital, training, and opportunities for local entrepreneurs.
+and EMMA by expanding access to capital, training, and opportunities for local entrepreneurs.

 We don’t deliver direct services ourselves.
 Instead, we develop strategic partnerships with entrepreneur support organizations and serve as a resource finder, connector, and coordinator.
 Our role is to link neighborhood businesses with regional experts who provide the training, mentorship, and practical support needed to grow and thrive.